AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-post-processing.md

 # Disable postprocessing for a folder

+Experience Manager Guides runs an additional processing, which is called postprocessing.
+By default, all uploaded assets are processed using the DAM Update Asset workflow.
+This also helps in generating the UUIDs

-While uploading your files and folders to the *Adobe Experience Manager Assets* server, you can also disable postprocessing and the generation of UUIDs.
-It allows many users to upload files at the same time without any conflicts.
+While uploading your files and folders to the *Adobe Experience Manager Assets* server, you can also disable the postprocessing and the generation of UUIDs.

 Use the instructions in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
-In the configuration file, provide the following (property) details to disable the postprocessing or ignore the postprocessing for a folder:
+In the configuration file, provide the following (property) details to disable the postprocessing on a given path or ignore the postprocessing for a folder:

 |PID|Property Key|Property Value|
 |---|------------|--------------|